 The natural resources in our benchmark include commodities with very different emissions intensities (see Figure 5).
 Energy products generally have high emissions intensities.
-We estimate that lifecycle (i.e. including Scope 3) emissions intensities range from 52 tCO2/tCu Eq. for crude oil to an average of 132 tCO2/tCu Eq. for thermal coal.
-Non-energy products (ETP Metals and Other) have much lower intensities in general, although iron ore is a notable exception: emissions from steel-making result in a lifecycle emissions intensity of 112 tCO2/tCu Eq.
+We estimate that lifecycle (i.e. including Scope 3) emissions intensities range from $52 \, tCO_2/tCu$ Eq for crude oil to an average of $132 \, tCO_2/tCu$ Eq for thermal coal.
+Non-energy products (ETP Metals and Other) have much lower intensities in general, although iron ore is a notable exception: emissions from steel-making result in a lifecycle emissions intensity of $112 \, tCO_2/tCu$ Eq.

 Figure 5.
-Lifecycle emissions intensity by product (CO2 only)
+Lifecycle emissions intensity by product (CO2 only) \

-Based on original assessment published in May 2020 (see Carbon Performance Assessment in the Diversified Mining Sector: Discussion document).
-Emission factors used in company assessments will vary according to grade.
-Assumes 4.0 tCO2/tCU Eq. in operational emissions for all products with the exception of aluminium and copper, where lifecycle factors of 14.4 tCO2e/tAl. and 4.2 tCO2/tCu are used respectively.
+\ Based on original assessment published in May 2020 (see Carbon Performance Assessment in the Diversified Mining Sector: Discussion document).
+Emissions factors used in company assessments will vary according to grade.
+Assumes 4.0 tCO2/tCU Eq in operational emissions for all products with the exception of aluminium and copper, where lifecycle factors of 14.4 tCO2e/tAl. and 4.2 tCO2/tCu are used respectively.
 A gross CO2-based benchmark is chosen, as allocating negative emissions and non-CO2 emissions by product is difficult.
-Metallurgical coal emissions are excluded from the benchmark, but shown for illustrative purposes (see text).

-As our benchmark includes most global energy system and process emissions, it is biased towards fossil fuels.
+As our benchmarks include most global energy system and process emissions, it is biased by the inclusion of fossil fuels.
 As Figure 2 highlighted, of the ten largest diversified mining companies, only Glencore and BHP sell substantial volumes of oil and gas (54% and 11% of 2018 revenues respectively).
-As long as industry leaders are engaged in this emissions-intensive activity, we believe it is important to capture it within our benchmark.
+As long as industry leaders are engaged in this emissions-intensive activity, we believe it is important to capture it within our benchmarks.
 However, if BHP were to divest from its drilling activity and/or Glencore to reduce crude oil trading, inclusion of oil and gas within the benchmark would be more difficult to justify.

-Currently six of the ten largest diversified miners produce either thermal or metallurgical coal.
+Several of the largest diversified miners produce either thermal or metallurgical coal.
 Therefore, the inclusion of coal in the benchmark is not in question.
 However, its exceptionally high emissions intensity results in a sector benchmark that is relatively easy for mining companies without coal exposure to be aligned with.
-If and when further diversified mining companies exit from thermal coal, it may become appropriate to exclude it from a diversified mining benchmark.
-Excluding all energy products, including thermal coal, would substantially lower the benchmark.
+If and when further diversified mining companies exit from thermal coal, it may become appropriate to exclude it from diversified mining benchmarks.
+Excluding all energy products, including thermal coal, would substantially lower the benchmarks.